json-schema-org/blog/pages/posts/get-started-with-json-schema-in-node-js.md

 ## Creating a schema and validating data

-First we need to run the command `npm install ajv` to install the Ajv library.
+First, we need to run the command `npm install ajv` to install the Ajv library.

 Then we can jump straight into defining a JSON schema.
 It describes the structure and types we expect: